 Sometimes, the blank page seems like a daunting prospect.
 If you’ve ever been stuck for ideas, you’ll know how frustrating it can be.
 Writer’s block is a common problem, but it doesn’t have to be the end of the world.
 In fact, there are plenty of ways to overcome it.

-One such method is to experiment with AI novel writing programs like Jasper.
+One such method is experimenting with AI novel writing programs like Sudowrite and Jasper.
 These programs can help you to generate new ideas and give your writing a fresh perspective or much-needed writing prompt.
 And who knows?
 You might even find that you enjoy working with AI!

-AI writing programs are constantly learning and evolving, and improving over time.
+AI writing programs are constantly learning, evolving, and improving over time.
 Whether you need assistance creating characters, story settings, or plot points, AI story generators can help you create a fantastic novel, short story, or screenplay!

 8. Use distraction-proof software programs